 Rich and creamy buffalo chicken mac and cheese is comfort food perfection.
 With just enough heat, balanced beautifully by an incredible cheese sauce, this tender pasta dish is the perfect side for BBQs, potlucks, or your next family dinner.

-What Makes Buffalo Chicken Mac and Cheese So Good
+🔥 What Makes This Recipe So Good

-- The creaminess of the cheese sauce really balances the heat of the buffalo sauce, so this is perfect for anyone in your group that’s a little heat-averse.
+- The creaminess of the cheese sauce really balances the heat of the buffalo sauce, so this is great for anyone in your group that’s a little heat-averse.
 Of course, if you’re a big fan of spicy, you can always use more buffalo sauce on the chicken or on top of the finished mac and cheese!

 - When it’s time to add the cheese, move the skillet off the heat first and let the mixture cool just a little.
 If it’s too hot, the cheese can seize when it hits the liquid, making the sauce clumpy and gritty instead of smooth and creamy.

 - Prepackaged shredded cheese contains anti-clumping additives that can make it hard to melt, or can give the sauce a grainy texture.
 For the best sauce ever, buy a block of cheese and shred it yourself!
 It’s super easy to do and can make a big difference in your overall buffalo chicken mac and cheese experience.